The Hollywood strikes are over. Here's when you could see your favorite stars and shows return

 The exact terms of the deal won’t be released until later this week, but a few highlights are known.

-The union says the deal is worth more than a billion dollars and they've “achieved a deal of extraordinary scope” that includes compensation increases, consent protections for use of artificial intelligence and actors' likenesses and includes a “streaming participation bonus.”
+The union says the deal is worth more than $1 billion and they've “achieved a deal of extraordinary scope” that includes compensation increases, consent protections for use of artificial intelligence and actors' likenesses and includes a new “streaming participation bonus.”

 The negotiation arm of the studios also says the deal includes historic provisions.
 The Association of Motion Picture and Television Producers said Wednesday the “tentative agreement represents a new paradigm."